microsoft/azure-pipelines-task-lib/node/docs/vsts-task-lib.md

-name | string | name of the variable to set val | string | value to set secret | boolean | whether variable is secret.  optional, defaults to false
+name | string | name of the variable to set val | string | value to set secret | boolean | whether variable is secret.  optional, defaults to false asOutput | boolean | whether variable is an output variable.  optional, defaults to false

 <br/>
 <div id="taskgetTaskVariable">